tdolby-at-uk-ibm-com/ace-keda-demo/keda/README.md

 the queue.

-Note that if this demo is run using a Developer edition container, then the ACE flow will only process one message per second; use the product container with care in this case.
+Note that if this demo is run using a Developer edition container, then the ACE flow will only process one message per second; use the producer container with care in this case.